 The Anzu is also advertised as being water-resistant.
 Whether that’s true or not, I haven’t tested yet (and I don’t really want to do so in the event it does get some water anyway and my $100 have gone to waste).

 The glasses weigh in at 44 grams – a little less than two ounces.
 The temples are going to take up the majority of that weight, as those contain the speakers and mic.
 That being said, I’ve never experienced discomfort in either my ears or my nosebone after several hours of using them.

-Upon opening the temples, the Razer Anzu turns on automatically and goes into pairing mode.
+Upon opening the temples, the glasses turn on automatically and go into pairing mode.
 On Arch, I was able to connect to the glasses just fine via Bluetooth.
-After that it was as simple as changing the sound output device to the speakers of the glasses and the input device to the mic, and as far as audio output is concerned, it was working perfectly.
+After that it was as simple as changing the sound output device to the speakers of the glasses and the input device to the mic, and it was working perfectly.
 No drivers needed!